Complexity phase transitions in instantaneous quantum polynomial-time circuits

-~ In this Appendix, we show some other signatures of phase transitions for the output distribution of the IQP circuits.
-First, we revisit $\sum_{y \neq 0} |J(y)|$ studied in the main text in Fig.~\ref{fig:ham_scaling}(a) and (b), which show that the this measure as a function of $q$ and its scaling behavior with $N$ for different $q$, respectively.
-Especially, we see that $\log(\sum_{y \neq 0} |J(y)|) / \log N$ diverges as $N$ increases in Fig.~\ref{fig:ham_scaling}(b), which implies $\sum_{y \neq 0} |J(y)|$ increases super-polynomially.
+~ In this subsection, we give additional data supporting phase transitions in the learnability of the distribution based on our Hamiltonian measure.
+First, we revisit $\mathcal{J}$ studied in the main text in Fig.~\ref{fig:ham_scaling}(a) and (b), which show this measure as a function of $q$ and its scaling behavior with $N$ for different $q$, respectively.
+Especially, we see that $\widetilde{J} = \log \mathcal{J} / \log N$ diverges as $N$ increases in Fig.~\ref{fig:ham_scaling}(b), which implies $\mathcal{J}$ increases super-polynomially.

 We next study the number of remaining terms of the parent Hamiltonian obtained from the algorithm described in the previous section.
-After finding truncating $\delta$ for a given target error $\epsilon$, we compute the number of remaining terms of the Hamiltonian, which is given by $|S_\delta|$ where $S_\delta = \{y \neq 0| J_\delta (y) \neq 0\}$.
+After finding $\delta$ for a given target error $\epsilon$, we compute the number of remaining terms of the Hamiltonian, which is given by $|S_\delta|$ where $S_\delta = \{y \neq 0| J_\delta (y) \neq 0\}$.